mike-bioinf/metatab/README.md

 ### Python API
-- Metatab exposes standard/meta tuned/ensembled classes for each supported classifier (AutoGluon excluded).
+- MetaTab exposes standard/meta tuned/ensembled classes for each supported classifier (AutoGluon excluded).
 These classes follow a unified sintax: {Meta/Standard}{Tune/Ensemble}{Classifier} (see examples below).
 They abstract hyperparameter tuning and ensembling using curated predefined search spaces.
-For gradient boosted decision tree classifiers, Metatab provides two variants: one that employs early stop and one that does not.
+For gradient boosted decision tree classifiers, MetaTab provides two variants: one that employs early stop and one that does not.
 The early-stopped versions include "Es" in the class name (e.g., MetaTuneEsLGBMClassifier vs MetaTuneLGBMClassifier).
-- Metatab implements the FamilyEnsembleEstimator class to streamline the evaluation of cross-classifier ensembles (see code snippet).
+- MetaTab implements the FamilyEnsembleEstimator class to streamline the evaluation of cross-classifier ensembles (see code snippet).
 - The PredictionDataframe class can be used to easily load and parse the pred_dataframe* files generated through the CLI API into a single pandas DataFrame.

 ```python